Why Don't Your Post-Traumatic Stress Disorder Symptoms Stop?

 When we are overwhelmed by emotion, it either turns in on itself or spills outwards.

-The way Forward in Post-Traumatic Stress Disorder Recovery
+The Way Forward in Post-Traumatic Stress Disorder Recovery

 It is important to comprehend how this mechanism works before asking what can be done about it.
-That observation itself starts preparing the ground to uncouple the separate elements, step by step, and Resolving your Post-Traumatic Stress Disorder Symptoms.
+That observation itself starts preparing the ground to uncouple the separate elements, step by step, and Resolve your Post-Traumatic Stress Disorder Symptoms.